The Committee of Adjustment Process in Toronto: A Guide for Homeowners

 What the Committee of Adjustment does

-The Committee of Adjustment is a quasi-judicial body that grants minor variances from the City's zoning bylaw.
-When a proposed building or addition doesn't comply with the bylaw in some respect — the setback from a property line is slightly closer than permitted, the building height is marginally over the limit, the lot coverage exceeds the permitted percentage — the Committee has the authority to grant an exception if the variance is considered minor, desirable, and in keeping with the intent of the bylaw.
+The Committee of Adjustment is a quasi-judicial body that grants minor variances from the City's zoning bylaws.
+When a proposed building or addition doesn't comply with the bylaw in some respect — the setback from a property line is closer than permitted, the building height is over the limit, the lot coverage exceeds the permitted percentage — the Committee has the authority to grant an exception if the variance is considered minor, desirable, and in keeping with the intent of the bylaw.

 The process

-What tends to go wrong
+What can go wrong

-Most unsuccessful applications fail for one of two reasons: the variances are too numerous or too large to be genuinely "minor," or adjacent neighbours oppose the application on grounds that the Committee finds persuasive.
+Most unsuccessful applications fail for one of two reasons: the variances are too numerous or too excessive to be genuinely "minor," or adjacent neighbours oppose the application on grounds that the Committee finds persuasive.
 The second scenario is more avoidable than people assume — in many cases, early and direct conversation with neighbours before the application is filed can either resolve concerns or at least ensure that any opposition is informed rather than reactive.

 How long it takes